accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/14.1/index.md

 ---
-title: Does the Website's [documentation](#documentation) describe the [accessibility features](#accessibility-feature) available and information relating to compatibility with accessibility?
+title: Does the website's [documentation](#documentation) describe the [accessibility features](#accessibility-feature) available and information relating to compatibility with accessibility?
 ---